QMSforever/Causal-Inference/README.md

 ## Foundational Texts (Beginner)
 ### Foundational Texts
 1. **Ashenfelter, O. (1978)**: "Estimating the Effect of Training Programs on Earnings."
+The Review of Economics and Statistics, Vol. 60, No. 1 (Feb., 1978), pp. 47-57.
 Ashenfelter's paper is recognized for its early use of the Difference in Differences (DID) approach to estimate the impact of job training programs on earnings.
 2. **Nickell, Stephen.
 (1981)**: "Biases in Dynamic Models with Fixed Effects".
+Econometrica: journal of the Econometric Society 49(6):1417–1426.
 This paper explores the potential biases in dynamic models with fixed effects.
 3. **Chamberlain, Gary.
 (1982)**: "Multivariate Regression Models for Panel Data."
+Journal of Econometrics, 18(1):5–46.
 Chamberlain's paper is a foundational work on the application of multivariate regression models to panel data.
 4. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.
 5. **Hsiao, C. (2003)**: "Analysis of Panel Data".
+Cambridge University Press.
 Detailed exploration of panel data analysis techniques.
 6. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
+In Oxford Handbook of Political Methodology, edited by Janet M Box-Steffensmeier, Henry E Brady, and David Collier.
 Overview of methods for analyzing time-series cross-section data.
 7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.

 ## Introduction to Time-Series Cross-Sectional Data (TSCS) (Beginner to Intermediate)
 ### Introduction to Time-Series Cross-Sectional Data

 1. **Deaton, Angus.
 (1985)**: "Panel Data from Time Series of Cross-Sections."
+Journal of Econometrics Volume 30, Issues 1–2, October–November 1985, Pages 109-126.
 2. **Mundlak, Yair.
 (1978)**: "On the Pooling of Time Series and Cross Section Data".
+Econometrica: journal of the Econometric Society 46(1):69–85.
 This paper discusses methodologies for combining time series and cross-sectional data.
 3. **Rosenbaum, Paul R and Donald B Rubin.
 (1983)**: "The Central Role of the Propensity Score in Observational Studies for Causal Effects."
 4. **Beck, Nathaniel and Jonathan N Katz.
 (1995)**: "What to Do (and Not to Do) with Time-Series Cross-Section Data."
+Biometrika 70(1):41–55.
 5. **Beck, Nathaniel, Jonathan N Katz and Richard Tucker.
 (1998)**: "Taking Time Seriously: Time-Series-Cross-Section Analysis with a Binary Dependent Variable."
+American Journal of Political Science 42(4):1260–1288.
 6. **Beck, Nathaniel and Jonathan N Katz.
 (2001)**: "Throwing Out the Baby with the Bath Water: A Comment on Green, Kim, and Yoon."
+International Organization, 55(2): 487–495.
 7. **Alvarez, Javier and Manuel Arellano.
 (2003)**: "The Time Series and Cross-Section Asymptotics of Dynamic Panel Data Estimators."
+Econometrica, 71(4):1121–1159, 2003.
 8. **Blackwell, Matthew.
 (2013)**: "A Framework for Dynamic Causal Inference in Political Science."
+American journal of political science 57(2):504–520.
 9. **Beck, Nathaniel and Jonathan N Katz.
 (2004)**: "Time-Series–Cross-Section Issues: Dynamics, 2004."
+In Annual Meeting of the Society for Political Methodology.
 10. **Beck, Nathaniel.
 (2008)**: Chapter "Time-Series Cross-Section Methods" Methods in time-series cross-section.
+In Oxford Handbook of Political Methodology, edited by Janet M Box-Steffensmeier, Henry E Brady, and David Collier.
 11. **Beck, Nathaniel and Jonathan N Katz.
 (2011)**: "Modeling Dynamics in Time-Series–Cross-Section Political Economy Data."
+Annual Review of Political Science
+Vol. 14:331-352.
 12. **Chernozhukov, Victor, Ivan Fernandez-Val, Jinyong Hahn, and Whitney Newey.
 (2013)**: "Average and Quantile Effects in Nonseparable Panel Models."
+Econometrica, 81(2):535–580.
 13. **Brodersen, Kay H., Fabian Gallusser, Jim Koehler, Nicolas Remy, and Steven L. Scott.
 (2015)**: "Inferring Causal Impact Using Bayesian Structural Time-Series Models."
+The Annals of Applied Statistics, pages 247–274, 2015.
 14. **Fernández-Val, Iván and Martin Weidner.
 (2018)**: "Fixed Effects Estimation of Large-T Panel Data Models."
 Annual Review of Economics, 10:109–138.
 This review covers fixed effects estimation techniques for panel data models with a large number of time periods.